 If you are building your home, and construction is still occurring on 30 June (the date land tax is calculated on), you may find you are liable to land tax.
 If so, you can apply for an exemption, as long as you move into the property as your principal place of residence before the following 30 June.
-To apply for an exemption, you need to complete an Application for Residential Exemption Application Form.
+Apply for land tax exemption or relief.

 If you enter into a contract to purchase an apartment between 22 June 2017 and 30 June 2018, that is eligible for a stamp duty off-the-plan concession, you may be eligible for an exemption from land tax for up to five years from the date of settlement (if it is not your principal place of residence).
 You do not need to apply for this exemption as it will be applied automatically for the first five years based on your stamp duty off-the-plan concession.
 This exemption will cease for the following financial year if the apartment is sold before the end of the five year exemption period.
 The stamp duty concession and land tax exemption does not extend to foreign purchasers.

 The Emergency Services Levy is applied each financial year to properties in South Australia.
 The money raised through this levy is allocated to fund essential emergency services.